 The Board noted the evidence provided by NHS Grampian and Alcohol Focus Scotland primarily relating to the licensing objective of Protecting and Improving Public Health.
 The Board recognises that there are health issues caused by the consumption of alcohol and note that the majority of alcohol is reportedly sold from off-sales premises.
-Additionally, the Board is concerned that hospital admissions for alcohol related causes are above the Scottish average.
-However, it also recognised that the evidence provided by both NHS Grampian and Alcohol Focus Scotland indicated that most people tended to travel larger distances by vehicle to purchase alcohol, and that the rise of home deliveries had also to be taken into consideration.
-Both agencies accepted that there was no simple method of establishing a numerical formula to assist with the calculation of any saturation point.
+The Board were encouraged by the data that suggested that hospital admission for the area were now lower than the national average.

 The Board also considered the evidence of crime statistics provided by Police Scotland.
 These related primarily to the licensing objectives of Preventing Crime and Disorder, Securing Public Safety and Preventing Public Nuisance.
 The Board found it particularly pertinent that Police Scotland believed that whilst evidence of crimes in which alcohol consumption was a significant factor could be provided, it was not able to provide a body of evidence linking crimes specifically to off-sales premises.
-Police Scotland also suggested it could not support the idea that were there half the number of premises there would be half the number of crimes.
-Again, it highlighted that there was not a simple numerical answer to this problem.
-The Board also noted that Police Scotland suggested that the issue may be one of alcohol consumption as opposed to the regulated sale from off-sale premises.

-As well as the evidence provided by respondents to the consultation the Board also considered that it had been operating without an overprovision policy for the recent period, and that this did not appear to have resulted in any identifiable increase in the number or capacity of premises, nor indeed harm associated from the operation of those premises.
+As well as the evidence provided by respondents to the consultation the Board also considered that the Board had not found there to be overprovision of off-sale premises in the previous Statement of Licensing Policy, and that this did not appear to have resulted in any identifiable increase in the number or capacity of premises, nor indeed harm associated from the operation of those premises.